 The cyclone outraged on November 21-24, 2020 with a landfall in Somali on November 22.
 The catastrophe was classified as “very severe” by the India Meteorological Department and assigned “category 3” according to the Saffir-Simpson Hurricane and Wind Scale.
 The fatalities statistics report at least eight persons perished, with dozens missing.

-For a solution to monitor the cyclone and assess its consequences, EOS performed a spatial analysis of data acquired by the optical satellite Sentinel-2.
+For a solution to monitor the cyclone and assess its consequences, EOSDA performed a spatial analysis of data acquired by the optical satellite Sentinel-2.
 To do so, it employed standard color infrared channels for vegetation and the NIR, MIR and IR land/water composites to identify water objects on land and mark the borderlines between land and water.

 In agriculture, spatial analysis is used for different purposes, including identification of various types of damage by natural anomalies or routine farming activities.
 The example below shows how the rice field has been damaged by hail.
-Crop Monitoring software reveals the most visible changes via NDVI and ReCI indices.
+EOSDA Crop Monitoring software reveals the most visible changes via NDVI and ReCI indices.

 Spatial analysis in GIS facilitates decision making in many spheres from minor routine business issues to global disaster response.
 The georeferencing technology not only recognizes the coordinates but states the time as well, which allows tracing changes and understanding trends.